Offa's Dyke - Monmouth to Chepstow (★★★☆☆)

 Heading over Monnow Bridge

-Monmouth from above
+Monmouth from above (I said there would be hills)

 Naval Temple

-I wasn't really sure what to expect from a Naval Temple, but it definitely wasn't this.
 The Naval Temple was built in 1800 to commemorate the second anniversary of a naval victory at the Battle of the Nile in 1798.
 This was a battle between the French and English navies in which 218 English sailors died, but where 2000-5000 French lives were lost in a resounding victory for the British.

 Looking down at Redbrook